-Establish how much coverage you need.
-The initial thing for you to consider is whether you need life insurance.
-If you are currently unmarried, and do not have any children, then you most likely do not need life insurance.
+Is there a right amount of life insurance that you should buy?
+First, think about whether or not life insurance is necessary for you.
+The answer is most likely ‘no’ if you are single and don’t have any children.
 The general consensus for people is to purchase life insurance that is about 5 to 10 times what you annually make in salary.

 If your current term insurance is going to expire soon, be proactive.
 If you still have good health, you should pursue a new term policy.
 If you have suffered any kind of health issues, you can keep your premiums lower by converting your term policy into a whole life, or permanent, insurance policy.
 This could alleviate the need for new exams and eventually permanent insurance policies could have a lower cost.